 Trinity is one of the older towns in the province, being settled in the 1600s.
 Over the past 25 years it’s become a tourist attraction because of its well-preserved wooden houses, some dating to the nineteenth century, and it’s village atmosphere.
 The town and the area around it have been the backdrop for feature films and a TV mini-series.
 Some of the old houses have been converted to bed-and-breakfasts and other accommodations and eateries.
 Rising Tide Theatre makes its home here, producing a summer theatre series and a comedic walking tour.Read More

-Newfoundland and Labrador are a land full of rich history and natural wonders: stunning coastlines, breaching whales, icebergs, and some of the most incredible skyscapes you'll ever see.
+Newfoundland Tours whisk you away to a land full of rich history and natural wonders: stunning coastlines, breaching whales, icebergs, and some of the most incredible skyscapes you’ll ever see.
 With a temperate climate, Newfoundland and Labrador is a perfect place to enjoy outdoor adventures like hiking and kayaking in the late spring, summer and fall, as well as sports like snowboarding, skiing and snowmobiling in the winter.
 From vibrant cities to quaint, historical out ports, mountain ranges, rivers, waterfalls and winding coastlines, there are always fascinating places to see and countless things to do.

 Reel in your line for your trip to Newfoundland and Labrador.
 Pack your woolies and wind breaker but don’t forget your rain wear.
 When the sun shines, you will find paradise and you can dress accordingly.
 Don’t forget the sunscreen, even with cooler weather offshore the wind and sun will find you.
 As seeing is believing, be sure to have your camera and binoculars close at hand.
 Layer up, you can always “peel” off.
 Newfoundland and Labrador is a virtual feast for the eyes but always have handy a fleece or a jacket so that you will enjoy your holiday in comfort.
 It’s well known that we can have 3 seasons in one day!
 With so much to see in this off-the-beaten-path location – be sure to book car rentals early.
 That way you can concentrate on the things that really matter when you arrive.